 To put the OOUX method to work on a project, we must first identify all objects in the system and figure out their properties.
-OOUX involves the use of a special map that takes several steps to develop.
+OOUX involves using a special map that takes several steps to develop.

 1. Identifying the objects

-First, we need to identify all the objects that occur in our system.
-This can be accomplished with the aid of user stories – at least that's how we do it.
+First, we need to identify all the objects in our system.
+This can be accomplished with the aid of user stories – at least, that's how we do it.

 As an HR manager, I have to have the option of export a list of all vacancies purchase transactions to prepare my monthly report